Datasilk/Saber/README.md

 ---

 ## Future Development
+* Upload & manage photos & files related to a specific web page
 * Publish content using other formats besides HTML & CSS, such as uploading a PDF, DOC, DOCX, MP3 (for auto-transcribing), or Excel spreadsheet.